nterreri/thesis/report/main.md

 > answer that came to me was, *"Yes, there was such a document, and only one--the source code."*"

 **J. Reeves, 2001**

+## The Team Effort

+As mentioned before, the complete application is the product of a team effort, with Deborah Wacks working on the web server implementation and the UX design, Rim Ahsaini working on the specialized search engine, and the author working on the chatbot brain.
+The overall architecture of the components is illustrated (#ISIT??)

+## Software Architecture

+### Principles of Software Design

+This project was written according to SOLID principles of software design (Martin, 2003, Section 2).
+Additionally, the code design guidelines advocated by Martin (2009) were discovered by the author during the writing, and an attempt was made to apply them (in line with author's stated aims).

+Additionally, the project was structured with the "plugin model" architecture: insist that the direction of dependency flow in the direction of the core of the system.
+The core of a chatbot system are the high level abstractions precisely defined in the interfaces and the abstract classes (Dependency Inversion Principle).
+The boundaries between systems insist that change in the external systems do not affect the well functioning of the core of the system: this should not have dependencies flowing outwards, with otuwards facing boundaries that expose interfaces for the external systems to implement or use.

 # System Testing and Evaluation